WabalabaKing/Add_Ons/README.md

 **3.Mission Adaptive Lifting System Design Using Integrated Multidisciplinary Topology Optimization**

-  Published Conference Paper for AIAAA Aviation and Aeronautics 2020, serves as a proof of concept for morphing airfoil, and how they may out perform optimized conventional airfoil in an operation with multiple flight conditions
+  Published Conference Paper for AIAA Aviation and Aeronautics 2020, serves as a proof of concept for morphing airfoil, and how they may out perform optimized conventional airfoil in an operation with multiple flight conditions

 **4. Optimal Routing in Stochastic Networks with Reliability Guarantees**